GVR Report cover Neurovascular Devices Market Size, Share & Trends Report

 Neurovascular Devices Market Summary

-The global neurovascular devices market size was estimated at USD 7.34 billion in 2024 and is projected to reach USD 11.91 billion by 2033, growing at a CAGR of 5.48% from 2025 to 2033.
+The global neurovascular devices market size was estimated at USD 7.78 billion in 2025 and is projected to reach USD 11.91 billion by 2033, growing at a CAGR of 5.40% from 2026 to 2033.
 The market is driven by the rising prevalence of neurovascular disorders, advancements in medical technology, and an increasing focus on minimally invasive procedures.

 Key Market Trends & Insights

-• Based on size, the 0.021" segment led the market with the largest revenue share of 26.99% in 2024.
+• By application, the stroke segment led the market with the largest revenue share in 2025.

 Market Size & Forecast

-• 2024 Market Size: USD 7.34 Billion
+• 2025 Market Size: USD 7.78 Billion

 • 2033 Projected Market Size: USD 11.91 Billion

-• CAGR (2025-2033): 5.48%
+• CAGR (2026-2033): 5.40%

-• North America: Largest market in 2024
+• North America: Largest market in 2025

-• Asia Pacific: Fastest growing market
+• Asia Pacific: Fastest-growing market

 As conditions such as stroke, cerebral aneurysms, and Arteriovenous Malformations (AVM) become more common, the demand for effective treatment options also increases.
-The increasing prevalence of neurovascular diseases such as strokes and aneurysms is a major driving force behind the neurovascular devices industry.
+The increasing prevalence of neurovascular diseases such as strokes and aneurysms is a major driving force behind the market.
 Various neurovascular devices, including clot retrieval devices, microcatheters, and flow diversion coils, are utilized to treat these conditions.
 According to the Global Stroke Fact Sheet 2024 published by the World Stroke Organization (WSO), more than 12 million new strokes occur annually, and about 25% of the global population will experience a stroke in their lifetime.

 Neurovascular devices market size and growth forecast (2023-2033)

-The burden of neurovascular disorders, such as strokes, is increasing significantly, which is anticipated to propel the demand for neurovascular devices such as neurothrombectomy devices like clot retrievers and suction devices, among others.
+The burden of neurovascular disorders such as strokes is increasing significantly, which is anticipated to propel the demand for neurovascular devices such as neurothrombectomy devices like clot retrievers and suction devices, among others.

 Global Burden of Stroke